LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Take into account that this attribute has an interface as type.
 This interface, ``IStretchesFunctionTemplateDAO``, will have associated an implementation class called ``StretchesFunctionTemplateDAO``.
 Spring_ framework is in charge to inject this implementation class in the variable.
-In order to this happens, it is needed to mark the attribute with ``@Autowired`` annotation.
+For this to happen, it is needed to mark the attribute with ``@Autowired`` annotation.
 This will be also needed to add some special annotations, interpreted by Spring, at implementation class.

-There also an interface ``IGenericDAOHibernate`` implemented by ``GenericDAOHibernate``.
+There is also an interface ``IGenericDAOHibernate`` implemented by ``GenericDAOHibernate``.
+So, your new interface will extend this one.

 Then you will have the following files: